kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to be a reviewer for the Black in AI workshop at NeurIPS
 - I will be participating in community-driven-crypto, a joint seminar for participants in cryptography, privacy and security.
 - I am giving a talk on Isogenies at the CSRMP alumni Research showcase! (yay isogenies!!!!)
-- I have been accepted as an NCWIT Collegiate Award Finalist!
+- I have been accepted as an NCWIT Collegiate Award Finalist based on my isogenies proposal and my profile!
 - I have been chosen as a mentee for the LXAI mentorship program at NeurIPS 2021!
 - I am doing a podcast with Corecursive that airs in 2022!
 - I was invited to a recruiting event and tech talk (1 of 14 persons chosen) for Hudson River Trading (HRT)